Why do you want an Interview or Career Coach?

 Talk like TED

-I have speaker-coached (it's a bit like Film or Stage Directing) over 300 speakers for 6 TEDMED conferences (the geeky health arm of TED).
-I have a big interest in the health sector, was a Non-Exec in the NHS and have worked with the Royal College of GPs and some disruptive medical device startups.
+I have speaker-coached (it's like Film or Stage Directing) over 300 speakers for 6 TEDMED conferences (the geeky health arm of TED talks).
+I have a big interest in the health sector, was a Non-Exec in the NHS and have worked with the Royal College of GPs and some really cool and disruptive medical device startups.

 What drives me?
 This is key to why you should hire people.